 Be aware of additional expenses, however.
 Besides tuition and fees, EMT training costs may also include supplies, such as bandage scissors, CPR barriers, stethoscope, and a blood pressure cuff.
 The EMT training program you choose will provide you with a list of items you’ll need, but it’s a good idea to budget for these added costs.

 Another expense to consider is health insurance.
 Most EMT schools will require that you have coverage before enrolling.

 According to the U.S. Bureau of Labor Statistics, the average annual EMT salary is $38,830, but there is room for growth.

 A number of variables impact an EMT salary, such as geographic location and type of employer.
 Private ambulance companies tend to pay lower than government agencies.

 EMT salaries are often higher in urban areas compared to rural areas.

 The job outlook for EMTs and paramedics is a positive one.
 Employment is expected to grow 6% through 2029, which is slightly faster than average.
 Unexpected medical emergencies, ranging from car accidents to natural disasters, will always require EMTs and paramedics, there are other factors contributing to job growth.

 As the population gets older, age-related emergencies will increase leading to a greater need for emergency medical personnel.

-Sources: U.S. Bureau of Labor Statistics Occupational Outlook Handbook; EMTs and Paramedics.
+Sources: U.S. Bureau of Labor Statistics Occupational Employment Statistics; EMTs and Paramedics.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.